La-guajolota/La-guajolota/README.md

-#🧉🦎🐛 Adrián Silva Palafox
+#####🧉🦎🐛 La guajolota

 **`Electronics engineering undergraduate (Embedded systems/ Embedded sosftaware/ ?OWU?)`**

-I am currently majoring in Electronics and Telecommunication Engineering.
-On this platform, you will find various college projects and personal works of mine.
+My name is Adrián and I am currently majoring in Electronics and Telecommunication Engineering.
+On this platform, you will find various college projects/assignments and personal works of mine.
 My primary interests lie in embedded systems, embedded software, microcontrollers, and smart agriculture.
-Some of my work will be documented on "[Juan Pepe Guajolotero][youtube]", so whoever is reading this, you are encouraged to check it out.
+Some of my work will be documented on "[La-guajolota][youtube]", so whoever is reading this, you are encouraged to check it out.
 I also create TikToks from time to time.

 <p align="left">
       <a href="https://www.youtube.com/@JuanPepeGuajolotero">